bhendo/awsipranges/README.md

-# go-aws-ip-ranges
+# awsipranges
-A simple package for parsing and searching https://ip-ranges.amazonaws.com/ip-ranges.json
+A simple library for parsing and searching https://ip-ranges.amazonaws.com/ip-ranges.json